SELF-Technology/self-chain-public/docs/Technical Docs/Security/AI_Capacity_Implementation.md

 > 🚧 **Development Notice**: The AI capacity implementation is currently under active development.
 Code examples and features described here represent our architectural approach and are subject to change.

 ## Overview
-This document outlines the implementation of AI-capacity classes throughout the SELF Chain system, replacing the legacy Mini* classes with more AI-focused counterparts.
+This document outlines the implementation of AI-capacity classes throughout the SELF Chain system, providing AI-focused data representation and numeric calculations.

 ## Core Components

 ### 1. AI-Capacity Classes
-- **AIData**: Replaces MiniData for AI-focused data representation
+- **AIData**: AI-focused data representation for identifiers and data structures
-- **AICapacityNumber**: Replaces MiniNumber for AI-capacity focused numeric calculations
+- **AICapacityNumber**: AI-capacity focused numeric calculations with enhanced precision

 ### 2. System Components Updated